poanchen/poanchen.github.io/_posts/2016-10-22-how-to-programmatically-register-an-account-in-wordpress.md

 ---
 Today, I am going to show you guys how to programmatically create an account for a user in WordPress.
 To help you understand clearly, we are going to write a REST API in PHP in the back-end.
 In the front-end, we will be using jQuery AJAX to query it.
 In case of error like username already exist, we will be printing out the error to the user in real-time.
 Lets get started!

-## PHP code to start with (directly grabbed from [here](https://poanchen.github.io/blog/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js))
+## PHP code to start with (directly grabbed from [here](https://poanchen.github.io/blog/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js)) &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js/checkIfUsernameExist.php" target="_blank">source code</a>

 <pre>
   <code class="php">